 **BECOME A FISHINGMAD MEMBER** Exclusive Fishing Workshops, Exciting Monthly Giveaways, In-Depth Fishing Reports with GPS Coordinates, Members Podcast, Interactive Maps, Catch of the Month Competitions, Kayak Club, Gear Guides, Rigging Tutorials, Tackle Talks, Sounder School, Fishing Tips, Fish Cleaning tutorials, Behind the scenes content & more.

-The West Gate Bridge is a hotspot for catching juvenile snapper called pinkies.
+West Gate is a hotspot for juvenile snapper.
 You can catch them in big numbers as this novelty video highlights catching 50 fish in 1 hour using hot dogs as bait.